INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 ### Requirement: \<gmd:protocol\> element

-- For this element, the INSPIRE Registry offers a set of external codelist values from the register https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue.
+- For this element, the INSPIRE Registry offers a set of external codelist values from the [ProtocolValue codelist](https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue).
 - Regarding the label of a codelist, the INSPIRE Registry specifies the text to be used, which should follow the metadata language.
 - The [INSPIRE MD TG] already recommends the use of the `gmx:Anchor` element when the provided text is a term or code, instead of `gco:CharacterString`.
 This requirements class enforces the use of this element.
 - The use of the element `gco:CharacterString` is allowed for backward compatibility with an existing Resource Locator description that might be already compliant with this simplification approach.